-The Anchorage-McCarthy shuttle transports you through 503 km (313 miles) of Alaska wilderness — all the way from your accommodations in Anchorage, to the town of McCarthy, near the center of Wrangell-St. Elias National Park.
+The Anchorage-McCarthy shuttle transports you through 503 km (313 miles) of Alaska wilderness — all the way from your accommodations in Anchorage, to the remote town of McCarthy, near the center of Wrangell-St. Elias National Park.

 On this full-day trip, you can see and photograph many impressive glaciers, mountains, and rivers on the scenic Glenn Highway, plus the Wrangell volcanoes, unique rural Alaskan towns, and the McCarthy Road.

 There are plenty of stops for picture-taking, restrooms, and stretching the legs.
-And you will meet locals and other visitors going off the beaten path.

 A 30-minute break at the Wrangell-St. Elias National Park Visitor Center near Copper Center allows time for picnicking and perusing exhibits.